Guo Pei: Couture Fantasy transforms the Legion of Honor

 In the early twenty-first century, China emerged as a leader in the fashion world.
 The exhibition explores the career of Guo Pei—hailed as China’s first couturier—within this context.
 Couture Fantasy is presented as part of the Museums’ Costume and Textile arts global exhibition program, which highlights extraordinary artists and movements that have changed the course of fashion history.
 Recent exhibitions include Patrick Kelly: Runway of Love and Contemporary Muslim Fashions.

 Artist and designer Guo Pei says: “As a creator and artist, there is no greater honor or privilege than to share my creativity with a wider audience.
-I am therefore honored and humbled that the prestigious Legion of Honor Museum will be presenting a retrospective of my work.
-In doing so, I hope that it will bring greater awareness and understanding of my life’s passion, and convey Chinese culture, traditions and show the new face of contemporary China.”
+I am therefore honored and humbled that the prestigious Legion of Honor Museum is presenting a retrospective of my work.
+In doing so, I hope that it brings greater awareness and understanding of my life’s passion, and conveys Chinese culture and traditions, and shows the new face of contemporary China.”

-Couture Fantasy will invite visitors on a journey into Guo Pei’s creative universe with designs displayed throughout the permanent collection and special exhibition galleries at the Legion of Honor, transforming the museum into a palace of couture.
+Couture Fantasy invites visitors on a journey into Guo Pei’s creative universe with designs displayed throughout the permanent collection and special exhibition galleries at the Legion of Honor, transforming the museum into a palace of couture.

 Special Exhibition Galleries

-Downstairs, the presentation will continue in the special exhibition galleries, each dedicated to one or more of Guo Pei’s key runway collections.
+Each of the Legion of Honor’s special exhibition galleries is dedicated to one or more of Guo Pei's key runway collections.